![]() |

 Our SENCO/ your child’s class teacher will meet with the SENCO of the receiving school to share information and discuss support needs prior to any transition.

-Where possible your child will visit their new school on several occasions and in some cases staff from the new school will visit your child in this school.
+If possible, your child will visit their new school on several occasions and in some cases staff from the new school will visit your child in this school.

 Some children with more complex and significant difficulties may require specialist services to support what the school can offer.
 The inclusive education service specialist support staff work together to provide advice and support to schools and educational settings to help them to meet the needs of children and young people with SEND.